maheshsabnis/Blazmeanbatch3/es6app/readme.md

     -   ES 11   ES2020 (Under Development)
     -   ESNext

-# ES 6 Application Development
+# ES 6 Application Development Environment Configuration
 - Project Configuration
     - Use the 'babel' Transpiler
         - This will be used to transpile (Compiled Transformation aka Transforming after Compilation) ES 6 to Browser-Compatible JavaScript